Sdcrouse/periodic-table-cli-gem/README.md

 This gem is not yet available on [rubygems.org](https://rubygems.org) and therefore cannot be added to your Gemfile.
 (There is a periodic_table gem available on [rubygems.org](https://rubygems.org), but is not the same as this one.)

-To install this gem, fork and clone it from its Github repository at [PeriodicTable CLI Gem Github page](https://github.com/Sdcrouse/periodic-table-cli-gem).
+To install this gem, fork and clone it from its Github repository at [https://github.com/Sdcrouse/periodic-table-cli-gem](https://github.com/Sdcrouse/periodic-table-cli-gem).

 ## Usage